TradeWithIt/.github/profile/README.md

 ---

-## 🌍 Jurisdiction and Liability

-> This project is maintained by individuals based in **Australia** and is governed by the laws of **New South Wales, Australia**.
-> By using this repository, you agree to hold the authors harmless from any claim or liability arising from your use or misuse of the software.

----

 ## 📦 Third-Party Strategies & Extensions

 > If you download or use trading strategies created by third parties via this platform or its ecosystem, those remain the responsibility of their respective authors.